T h e C e n t r a l C o n c e p t s

 If we start the day by nourishing our minds with loving thoughts, it should

-be easier for us to be a Vessel of Love and Compassion, throughout the
+be easier for us to become Vessels of Love and Compassion, every day

 Thus a spirituality grounded in love, not only brings us healing & happiness,